tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_editing_javadoc.md

 Make some edits to a class and method.
 Then regenerate the Javadoc and find your changes.
 See how they get rendered in the output.

 {% include tip.html content="If you need to review how to export to Javadoc, see [Activity: Generate a Javadoc from a sample project](nativelibraryapis_create_javadoc.html).
-Each time you export to Javadoc, you need to select the classes you want included." %}
+Each time you export to Javadoc, you need to select the classes you want to be included." %}